 1. Peacocks take three years to develop their tail plumage.

 When they are born and for months afterward, male and female peachicks appear identical.
-A male doesn’t develop color until it is about three months old, and it is not until full maturity at three years old that its brilliant display tails are in full plumage.
+A male doesn’t develop color until it is about three months old, and it is not until full maturity at 3 years old that its brilliant display tails are in full plumage.

 2. Their fascinate plumage is designed to allure peahens.